Ezurio/weblcm-python/usage_examples/README.md

 	scp root@192.168.1.233:/etc/weblcm-python/ssl/ca.crt .

-Finally, replace --insecure with --cacert ca.crt and use the DNS name insead of IPADDR.
+Finally, in the global_settings file, add the path of the ca.crt to the AUTH_CA_CERT variable, set the AUTH_TYPE to "server-only" and use the DNS name insead of IPADDR.
 Example:

     IPADDR=test.summit.com ./login.sh

+## Mutual certificate-based authentication

+Instructions for setting up mutual certificate-based authentication is outside of the scope of this README, you will need a custom build and a reference PKI for producing a client key and certificate.
+Please contact support for more details, the contact information can be found on our main website.

 ## Override global_setting values